robotpy/robotpy-cscore/docs/objects.rst

       :returns: Property (VideoSink.Kind.kNone if no property with the given name exists or no source connected)

-   .. py:method:: VideoSink.setSource(self: cscore.VideoSink, source: cscore.VideoSource) -> None
+   .. py:method:: VideoSink.setSource(source: cscore.VideoSource) -> None
       :module: cscore

       Configure which source should provide frames to this sink.
 Each sink can accept frames from only a single source, but a single source can provide frames to multiple clients.